JJJ000/knowledge-repo.com/posts/undo_last_git_commit.kp/knowledge.md

 ---
-title: How do I undo the last commit in Git
+title: How do I undo the last commit in Git?
 authors:
 - cool_wizard
 tags: